 What to Do After a Florida Car Accident

 After being injured in a car accident, it is easy to feel overwhelmed.
 For many people, the stress that comes with being injured and trying to deal with medical bills and the insurance companies can be paralyzing.
 It is important to remember that countless people have been through the process before, and there is help available to ensure that you receive the compensation you deserve.
 When you contact Searcy Dennis, a top Florida car accident lawyer will ensure that all of the necessary steps are taken to give you your best chance at recovery.

-Before you contact a law firm, you can help your claim by following certain precautions after your accident.
+Before you contact a personal injury law firm, you can help your claim by following certain precautions after your accident.
 Below are some important steps that all car accident victims should try to take at the scene of the collision (assuming they are physically able to do so):

 - Try to Stay Calm – Your first priority is to get immediate help.
 If you have a cell phone, dial 911.
 Or flag down a passing vehicle or pedestrian and ask them to call 911.

 - Assess the Condition of Other Passengers in Your Car – After you have called for help, look around and try to determine if others are badly hurt.
 Tell your companions to stay calm and assure them that help is on the way.
 If you are in a position to provide first aid, do so.
 But, generally, it is dangerous to move anyone who may have a serious injury.

 - Notate the Details of the Accident – If you can, make notes on the circumstances of the accident, such as the time, the place, and exactly what happened.
 Identify not only participants – the drivers of other vehicles, for example – but also witnesses who can corroborate your story.
 Be sure to get license plate numbers, names, addresses, and telephone numbers.